 👉 A referred customer is 18% more loyal than a customer acquired by other means.

-👉 Customers referred by other customers have a 37% higher customer retention rate.
+👉 Customers referred by people who are already customers have a 37% higher customer retention rate – Deloitte

 👉 85% of fans of brands on Facebook recommend brands to others. – Syncapse